Gender Game Test

 Question 1 of 9

-Carrie and Hannah come to the table.
+Harry and Michael come to the table.
 Choose a payout:

 The IDRlabs Gender Game test was developed by IDRlabs on the basis of a growing body of scientific research which suggests that men and women perform differently in trade-off, payout games.
 IDRlabs is not affiliated with any of the researchers mentioned in the references list below.